docker/compose/docs/index.md

     web_1   |  * Running on http://0.0.0.0:5000/

 The web app should now be listening on port 5000 on your Docker daemon host (if you're using Boot2docker, `boot2docker ip` will tell you its address).
+In a browser, open `http://ip-from-boot2docker:5000` and you should get a message in your browser saying:

+`Hello World!
+I have been seen 1 times.`

+Refreshing the page will see the number increment.

 If you want to run your services in the background, you can pass the `-d` flag (for daemon mode) to `docker-compose up` and use `docker-compose ps` to see what